Tie a wad of paper to a string and attach it to a helium balloon… Just a small balloon.

 Add or tear away paper until the paper wad barely rests on a table… Now tap the balloon upwards once gently with your finger until it rises, rises… drifts… and finally, falls.

 In 1996, Stephen Meadows created a 20-foot version of this childhood toy and called it the “ParaBounce”.
-After successfully using himself as the “Guinea-Pig” (wad of paper) at the Polo Fields in Del Mar, Ca., a video of the maiden voyage caught the eye of Hammacher Schlemmer and ParaBounce was on the cover.
+After successfully using himself as the “Guinea-Pig” at the Polo Fields in Del Mar, Ca., a video of the maiden voyage caught the eye of Hammacher Schlemmer and ParaBounce was on the cover.
 Then Steve and his ParaBounce were invited to come to New York and pick up Katie Couric on NBC’s “Today” Show.
 The rest is now in the History Books.

 2000: One Giant Leap (ParaBounce) was invited to the Clinton White House where hundreds of dignitaries would experience the “ParaBouncing” on the White House lawn.